meldissa/p1-posture-flex/README.md

 * MacBook Air
 * Android One Plus 8 Pro

+Identified issue with iPad Pro where there is a slight horizontal white line after the footer.
+I added an additional media query style to the footer for min-width 801px and set the footer height to 180px which resolved the issue.

+My friends and family assisted with testing the website on multiple devices.
+Feedback was provided for the mobile view, to state that the collapsed navbar menu dropdown options do not disappear once the user clicks on a link to select a specific section.
+This is a known issue that affects the UX aspect of the website.
+Due to time constraints and limitations with using only HTML and CSS to build the website I was unable to resolve this issue.
+For future releases, I would like to implement code that minimises the navbar on mobile once the users select the link from the dropdow menu of the collapsed navigation.

 ## Deployment

 The project was developed using GitPod, and was deployed via the GitHub repository to GitHub Pages.